ramukjonaM20/Python/README.md

 ## Getting Started with Visual Studio

-1. Clone this repository.
+1. Create a GitHub repository.
-2. Install Python and Visual Studio.
-3. Open the project in Visual Studio.
-4. Follow the documentation to start using the program for your tasks.
+2. In VS Code, install the GitHub extension.
+3. Initialize a Git repository in your project.
+4. Commit your code.
+5. Push to your GitHub repository.

 ## Programs